-The Get-ADUser PowerShell cmdlet allows you to get information about an Active Directory user, its attributes, and search among domain users.
-It is one of the more popular PowerShell cmdlets for getting information from AD.
-Using the Get-ADUser cmdlet, you can get the value of any attribute of an AD user account, list domain users with attributes, export user reports to CSV files, and use various criteria to select and filter domain users.
+The Get-ADUser is the most commonly used PowerShell cmdlet for retrieving Active Directory user information, including attributes like usernames, email addresses, account activity, group memberships, contact details, job titles, organizational data, etc. Using the Get-ADUser cmdlet, you can get the value of any attribute of an AD user account, list domain users, export user reports to CSV/TXT files, and use various criteria to select and filter domain users.

 Import-Module ActiveDirectory